haowang0716/labreport1-week2.md/index.md

 ### **Part 6 -- Optimizing Remote Running **

-To make the coding experience more pleasant, below are two commands you should try:
+To make the coding experience more pleasant, I tried two commands:

-You can write a command in quotes at the end of an ssh command to directly run it on the remote server, then exit.
-For example, this command will log in and list the home directory on the remote server:
+> First, we can write a command in quotes at the end of an ssh command to directly run it on the remote server, then exit.
+For instance:
 ```
 $ ssh cs15lwi22@ieng6.ucsd.edu "ls"
 ```
-You can use semicolons to run multiple commands on the same line in most terminals.
+> Elsem, we can use semicolons to run multiple commands on the same line in most terminals.
 For example, try:
 ```
 $ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI
 ```

+So first, I made a change to the local WhereAmI.java by add an additional print statement says "Hi, this is Hao".
+And after saving it, I used scp as well as the above commands to save them to the remote server and run it.
+Here is the result:

 It allows you to log in and do actions without type your password.
 ![result](6WhereAmI.png)